Shrimp Salad with Golden Raisin Vinaigrette

 Spicy Ginger Shrimp

-Stir fry is simple, quick and healthy.
-Canola oils high smoke point ensures that foods cook up light and crispy and its clear taste allows the flavor of the other foods to shine through.
+Stir-frying is a quick and healthy cooking method.
+Canola oils high smoke point works well and its neutral taste allows the flavor of the other foods to shine through.

 Spicy Mexican Shrimp Skewers